Lycoris Recoil: Critical reception

-Contributors at Anime News Network and Anime Feminist gave the series a mixed reception.
-The series was praised for the characters and visuals, but was also criticized for its "glorification" of political and state violence.
+Contributors at Anime News Network and Anime Feminist gave the series gave a mixed reception in their premiere reviews.
+The series was praised for the characters, visuals, action scenes and voice acting, but was also criticized for its writing, tonal shifts and "glorification" of political and state violence.
 In the site's full review of the first three episodes, published later, Christopher Farris praised the series for its revival of the girls with guns subgenre, the characters, and action sequences.
-However, he expressed some concern that the show's attempt to combine the genre with slice of life story elements could become "mere distractions" and potentially sidestep any narrative address of the premise's political implications.
+However, he expressed some concern that its attempt to combine the genre with slice of life story elements could become "mere distractions" and potentially sidestep any narrative address of the premise's political implications.